 The new Amazon Fire TV Stick (2020) looks and acts a lot like the old Amazon Fire TV Stick.
 This 3rd generation model improves performance and playback, adds HDR and Dolby Atmos support and upgrades the Wi-Fi connection.
 But not much else has changed — this is not extreme makeover, Fire TV Stick edition.

 Still, even these slight changes make the $39.99 Fire TV Stick an even more attractive option among lower-end streaming devices.
 No, it still doesn’t stream at 4K UHD, but if you have an older TV, that doesn’t really matter.
-For anyone looking for a reliable, fast, easy-to-use streaming player, the Fire TV Stick gives you all that, plus a good, Alexa-enabled remote.
+For anyone looking for a reliable, fast, easy-to-use streaming player, this Amazon Fire TV Stick 2020 review will show how it gives you all that, plus a good, Alexa-enabled remote.
 It’s also fully enmeshed in the Amazon ecosystem, which could be a good thing or a bad thing depending on your personal preferences and home set-up.

 The new 2020 Fire TV Stick (3rd generation) costs $39.99 and is available for purchase now at Amazon and major retailers.

 That’s the same price as the 2nd generation Fire TV Stick, $10 less than the Fire TV Stick 4K and $10 more than the new Fire TV Stick Lite.